 On rare occasions, it may be necessary to close District 65 schools and centers due to extreme temperatures, inclement weather, or other emergency situations.
-The decision to cancel school is always a difficult one, yet is made with the safety and well-being of students in mind.
-As an alternative to closing schools for the entire day, District 65 has implemented a late start option where all schools and centers would open 90 minutes after their normal start time.
+The decision to cancel school is always a difficult one, yet is made with the safety of students and staff in mind.
+As an alternative to closing schools for the entire day, District 65 has implemented a late start option where all schools and centers would open two hours after their normal start time.
 Please see additional information regarding late starts below.

 In the event of a school cancellation, the district will communicate with staff and families as follows:

-If appropriate based upon weather conditions, the Superintendent may decide to delay the start of the school day by 90 minutes.
-If this occurs, schools will open 90 minutes after their normal start time and will dismiss at the regularly scheduled time.
-In the event of a late start please note the following information:
+If appropriate based upon weather conditions, the Superintendent may decide to delay the start of the school day by two hours.
+If this occurs, schools will open two hours after the regular start time and will dismiss at the regularly scheduled time.
+In the event of a late start, please note the following information:

-- Bus transportation will be provided with adjusted pick-up times 90 minutes after the regularly scheduled time (+/- ten minutes).
+- Bus transportation will be provided with adjusted pick-up times two hours after the regularly scheduled time (+/- ten minutes).